 Mustapha Abdulai draws parallels between his work at The Guild for Human Services and research he conducted for his doctoral thesis.
 The director of The Guild's 11 adult residences, Mustapha has found that his work is surprisingly relevant to the thesis he completed at the Geneva Graduate School of Governance, which compared human rights in Togo and Ghana.
 "The bottom line in my thesis and the mission of the Guild is that they both address issues of human rights and opportunities," he says.
 Read more about Mustapha.

 Meet Emily Calden

 Speech therapy assistant

 Emily Calden explains her work at The Guild for Human Services simply: "It's somewhat of a mission of mine," she says, "to give a voice to students who don't have one."
 A teacher who has worked at The Guild for eight years, the last seven as a speech therapy assistant, she is particularly drawn to the non-verbal students she sees.
-She works in both one-on-one and group settings to help her students communicate their desires, express their feelings and socialize.
+She works in both one-on-one and group settings to help her students communicate their desires, express their feelings and enhance their social skills.
 Read more about Emily.